 If you're arrested or jailed, the Australian Government will do what it can to help you under our

-Ukraine law regulates foreign surrogacy arrangements.
+Ukrainian law regulates foreign surrogacy arrangements.
 If you plan to enter commercial surrogacy arrangements in Ukraine, first seek independent legal advice regarding Australian and Ukrainian surrogacy laws and research prospective clinics to ensure that you're dealing with a reputable organisation.
 Consider all legal and other risks involved in pursuing international surrogacy, including the length of time you may need to spend in Ukraine.
 The Australian Embassy cannot provide legal advice regarding surrogacy arrangements or advice about clinics operating in Ukraine.

 Some Australian criminal laws apply overseas.
 If you commit these offences, you can be prosecuted in Australia.
 Laws include those relating to: